modihardik/PeerGradedAssignment/README.md

 #Title of Project:
-Bash, make, git and github
+Bash, make, git and github <br />
-##Date and time at which make was run:
+Date and time at which make was run <br />
-Tue Oct 17 06:23:00 PDT 2017
+Tue Oct 17 21:13:29 PDT 2017
-##Number of lines of code in guessinggame.sh:
+<br />Number of lines of code in guessinggame.sh <br />
 38